 See more pictures of La Perouse Glacier here:

-La Perouse, a member of the French navy, was sent in 1782 to Canada to attack the British forts on Hudson Bay.
+La Pérouse was a French naval officer, who was sent in 1782 to Canada to attack the British forts on Hudson Bay.
 In 1785 he was given command of an expedition of exploration by Louis XVI.
 The goal was to complete the Pacific discoveries of James Cook, including to correct and complete maps of the area, establish trade contacts, open new maritime routes, and enrich French science and scientific collections.
 His ships were the L'Astrolabe and La Boussole.
-He sailed in 1886 from the Sandwich Islands (Hawaii) to the Alaska coast and made landfall near Mount St. Elias where he mapped the coast in late June 1786.
+He sailed in 1786 from the Sandwich Islands (Hawaii) to the Alaska coast and made landfall near Mount Saint Elias where he mapped the coast in late June 1786.
 On 13 July 1786 an expedition barge and two longboats, carrying 21 men, were lost in the heavy currents of Lituya Bay.
 They later went south to explore the northwest coast and the outer islands of present-day British Columbia.